Allfeat/docs/docs/index.md

 # Introduction to Allfeat

-Welcome to the Allfeat documentation!
+Welcome to the Allfeat documentation.
 This comprehensive guide provides you with all the information you need to understand, develop, and contribute to Allfeat, the blockchain platform dedicated to transforming the music industry's metadata management.

 ## What is Allfeat?